 Creating a support plan

-Creating a support plan is a useful way for a partner to learn how to help a person with bipolar when they are unwell.
-This might include planning activities, making a list of useful contacts, such as a trusted relative or therapist, and making adjustments to daily routine.
+Creating a support plan is a useful way for someone to learn how to help their partner with bipolar disorder.
+This might include planning activities, making a list of useful contacts — such as a trusted relative or a therapist — and making adjustments to daily routine.

-A support plan reassures both partners that they will know how to respond to a very high or low period.
-This can reduce anxiety around the idea of the person with bipolar becoming unwell.
+Having a support plan in place reassures both partners that they will know how to respond to a very high or low period.

 Talking openly can be a powerful way to reduce the negative impact that certain behaviors may have.